ThunderFly-aerospace/docs/avionics/TFSIK02/index.md

 ### Unauthorized Pairing and Link Takeover

 Unauthorized pairing of third‑party radios is prevented at the cryptographic level.
 A TFSIK02 modem will only establish a functional link if the peer modem possesses the correct cryptographic key.
-Without the valid key, received frames are discarded and no valid telemetry or command stream is produced.
+Without the valid key, received frames are discarded, and no valid telemetry or command stream is produced.

 As a consequence, passive eavesdropping using SDR receivers yields encrypted data only, while active attempts to inject or replay packets fail without knowledge of the cryptographic key.
 Accidental pairing with foreign or third‑party SiK‑based radios is therefore effectively impossible.
 This makes common SDR‑based penetration techniques (traffic replay, packet injection, blind fuzzing) ineffective unless the cryptographic material is compromised.

 ### Loss or Capture of UAV